awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security-user.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 1. Run the following command to start an automation as the current authenticated user\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]

    ```
    aws ssm start-automation-execution \
-       --document-name RunbookName \
+       --document-name runbook name \
-       --parameters ParametersRequiredByRunbook
+       --parameters runbook parameters
    ```

 ------